kc0buk/postcard-from-mars/README.md

 # Getting Started with Postcards from Mars

-This project is a simple React application to retrieve and display recent photos from the NASA Mars Rover Photos API.
+This project is a simple React application to retrieve and display recent images from the NASA Mars Rover Photos API.
 It was built to fulfill the requirements of a take home assignment for a potential employer.
 I'm also completely fascinated by all of NASA's recent Mars missions and sat holding my breath the entire time waiting to hear if Perseverance had landed safely.

 A deployed version of the project is available at https://postcard-from-mars.vercel.app.